jelly/sunxi-rda5990/README.md

   make KERNEL_DIR=/path/to/kernl/build

-You might need to adjust the CROSS_COMPILE your linux distor's corss compiler.
+You might need to adjust the CROSS_COMPILE your linux distor's cross compiler.